jayf0x/conways-life/README.md

 // life.destroy();
 ```

-That's it for the ambient-background case — one call, it sizes itself to the canvas's container
+One call: it sizes itself to the canvas's container and starts running.
+Everything below is for
-and starts breathing.
-Everything else below is for when you want to poke at it.
+when you want to control it.

 ## Config